St David's Day: Everything you need to know - CBBC Newsround

 It is said that he lived for more than 100 years and died on Tuesday, 1 March 589.

-Normally there are lots of celebrations but they won't be happening because Wales is still in lockdown because of Covid-19.

-In other years a National St David's Day parade is held in the centre of Cardiff, with lots of exciting performances by dragons and theatre groups.
+Big celebrations won't be happening this year because of the coronavirus pandemic but normally there would be a National St David's Day parade is held in the centre of Cardiff every year, with lots of exciting performances by dragons and theatre groups.
 Many children wear traditional Welsh clothing and take part in dances.

 Traditionally across the country, lots of towns and villages host their own parades and concerts, while many of the country's castles and heritage sites let people come to visit them for free.

-There is usually also a famous concert held on the day at St David's Hall in Cardiff, with the BBC National Orchestra and Chorus of Wales performing traditional songs.
+There would usually be a famous concert held on the day at St David's Hall in Cardiff, with the BBC National Orchestra and Chorus of Wales performing traditional songs.

 1. He was a vegetarian